matejovpeto/matejovpeto/README.md

-Recently returned from a Working Holiday in Canada, where I focused on developing my technical skills and building BI projects.
+Recently returned from a Working Holiday in Canada.